greg-randall/Face-Processor/README.md

 python gui.py
 ```

-That's it!
-Select your images in the GUI and watch the magic happen.
+Then, just select your images in the GUI and let it do the work!

 ### Command Line Power Users